Cold Weather Babywearing Tips, Because Bonding with Your Baby Is Always in Season

 When the weather gets cold, many parents shy away from babywearing.
 These simple cold weather babywearing tips will keep you and baby warm (but not too warm), because bonding with your baby is always in season.

 Babywearing is an incredible thing.
-Whether using a wrap, a soft-structured carrier, a sling, meh dais, or other style of baby wrap, any one of these options will allow you to travel easily with your little one.
+Whether using a wrap, a soft-structured carrier, a sling, or other style of baby wrap, you can travel easily with your little one.
 Especially with other children in tow.

 Babywearing also offers both parents a great opportunity to bond with and comfort their child.
 Plus, it can provide a hands-free way to get some tasks accomplished.
 Altogether, babywearing can make a big difference for any parent.